 Also, even if you pay a little extra for time value, you also get a bonus with LEAPs.
 If the stock price falls below the exercise price of the option, you don't have to exercise it.
 You'll lose your premium, but that loss can be far less than what you'd have lost had you bought shares outright.

 Be smart with options

 Managing risk with limited capital is just one of the ways you can use options to enhance your investing.
 Our Motley Fool Options service has used options to deliver market-beating returns since its launch.
 We're planning to reopen the service to new subscribers soon, but the doors won't remain open for long.
-To learn more about Motley Fool Options and how options strategies can help you make money, just enter your email address in the box below to get the latest information.
+To learn more about Motley Fool Options and how options strategies can help you make money, just enter your email address in the box below or click here to get the latest information.

 Fool contributor Dan Caplinger leaps for joy when options trades go well.
 He doesn't own shares of the companies mentioned.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.

 The Motley Fool owns shares of Microsoft, Schlumberger, and Coca-Cola.
 Motley Fool newsletter services have recommended buying shares of Coca-Cola, Microsoft, Dominion Resources, Disney, and Pfizer, as well as creating a diagonal call position on Microsoft.
 The Motley Fool has a disclosure policy.